davekilian/primer/basic/calc.md

 * If a line is switched off (not delivering electricity), we call that $0$
 * If a line is switched on (delivering electricity), we call that $1$

-Of course, there's already a catch &mdash; this time, the catch is that the circuits we're going to build will get complicated, fast.
+Of course, there's always a catch &mdash; this time, the catch is that the circuits we're going to build will get complicated, fast.
 To deal with this, we're going to use a handful of tried and true techniques that you'll see over and over in hardware and software design: *modular design*, *interfaces* and *abstraction*.
 These are some pretty big words (hopefully they make us sound super smart!) but all they mean is organizing our design around small, easier-to-understand pieces that can maybe be swapped in and out at will.

 More concretely, this means we're going to build a calculator by starting with the basic circuit components we already know about (power, lines, grounding and transistors) and using them to create higher-level building blocks that each do something useful.
 Then we can build our final calculator circuitry by pasting in copies of our building blocks and hooking them together into a full circuit &mdash; simple!